schmoelder/diss/doc/02_model_based_design/05_design_solution.md

 Optimization algorithms can generally be categorized into deterministic and stochastic solvers.
 Deterministic solvers follow predefined search patterns and do not rely on randomness, ensuring repeatable results.
-Stochastic solvers, such as genetic algorithms, incorporate randomness by e.g. by simulating biological evolution.
+Stochastic solvers, such as genetic algorithms, incorporate randomness, e.g. by simulating biological evolution.
 These algorithms adapt populations through mutations, crossover of genetic information, and selection, where better-performing solutions survive while inferior ones are eliminated.

 Different solvers excel depending on the problem characteristics.